Blick nach Rechts: Structure and purchase

-An internal search function allows to research every article of the archive and the recent issue for a keyword, ordered by relevance.
-For security reason, the result of the search will be deleted immediately again after opening a single page.
+An internal search function allows one to research every article of the archive and the recent issue via keyword, ordered by relevance.
+For security reasons, the result of the search will be deleted immediately upon opening a page.

 There is no public page for letters to the editor.
 The BNR editorial staff decides which of the signed letters they print.